tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

 - Agility differs
    - LM and agile branch are at a different status regarding agile
-   - Track delivery feeds back and hinders continous delivery
+   - Track delivery feeds back and hinders continuous delivery
 - Void of Responsibility
    - Troublesome finding responsible co-worker
    - Agile traditionally does not scale there